• Skip to primary navigation

 Filipino Pork Adobo

-Filipino pork adobo is pork belly braised in a tangy, sweet, and savory sauce with lots of garlic.
-It is so simple and easy to make with minimal ingredients.
+Pork belly braised in a tangy, sweet, and savory sauce.
+It is so simple to make with minimal ingredients.

 Print Pin Rate